 How to find the length of a segment in a circle?

-Answer: The length of the segment of the circle is found using the formula EA × EB = EC × ED.
+Answer: The length of the segment of the circle can be found using the intersecting chords formula, EA × EB = EC × ED.

 When two chords intersect in the interior of a circle, each chord divides the circle into different parts known as the segment of the circle.

 The following theorem tells about the relation between the four segments that are formed.